 There's also the matter of finding the best landing location for your game, along with where to find the best vehicle locations if you're caught a fair way from the safe zone, and generally the best place to start in PUBG.
 You'll find answers on all of that - plus detail on things like how to use the PUBG map effectively - in our PUBG map guide below!

 If you're after more PUBG advice, our Battlegrounds guide, tips and tricks page can help, as well as our to the Battlegrounds first-person only mode.
-You may also be interested to read everything we know about the new desert map and PUBG on Xbox One.
+You may also be interested to read everything we know about the new desert map, the new PUBG replay system controls and PUBG on Xbox One.